DownToEarthAstronomy/D2EA_Shield_tester/Python_port/readme.md

 Ships without a shield generator fitted or the room to fit one, won't be imported.\
 To import a loadout, go to the menu and select "Ship" / "Import..." to open a new window.
 You have a couple of choices here:
   * Import a single loadout event spanning over multiple lines.
+  * Import a single or multiple loadouts from a Ship Loadout Exchange Format (SLEF) formatted json spanning over a single or multiple lines
   * Import a single or multiple loadouts at the same time each spanning over only one line.\
     They can be either JSON formatted loadout events or Coriolis and EDSY import links.
     Here's an incomplete example: